-Preliminary data from an observational study showed that dolutegravir was associated with increased risk of neural tube defects when administered at the time of conception and in early pregnancy.
-As there is limited understanding of reported types of neural tube defects associated with dolutegravir use and because the date of conception may not be determined with precision, avoid use of dolutegravir at the time of conception through the first trimester of pregnancy.
+An observational study showed an association between Dolutegravir 50mg tablets and an increased risk of neural tube defects when Dolutegravir 50mg tablets was administered at the time of conception and in early pregnancy.
+As there is limited understanding of reported types of neural tube defects associated with dolutegravir use and because the date of conception may not be determined with precision, an alternative treatment to Dolutegravir 50mg tablets should be considered at the time of conception through the first trimester of pregnancy [see 4.6].